 A Public Interest Certificate may be issued at any stage during the covered procurement process, however it is considered good practice to determine if a public interest certificate will be required as soon as possible in the procurement process (and prior to any potential complaints).

-The following PICs have been issued by the Department of Infrastructure, Transport, Cities and Regional Development:
+The following PICs have been issued by the department:

 Methods of notification of the issue of a PIC